lionelmace/ibmcloud-labs/Lab APIC.md

   }
   ```

-1. Copy the url, username and password in those credentials in the Data Sources connector of the API Designer.
+1. Copy the url, username and password from the credentials into the Data Sources connector of the API Designer.

 1. Save the configuration.
 Saving should display the confirmation message: